Q&A Session: Philip Greenwald

-Do you think adult will pave the way for AR/VR?
+Do you think adults will pave the way for AR/VR?

 What is the best use of crowdsourcing you’ve seen in a startup?

-I think 99designs is a great tool, I don’t have any personal stories, but captchas are an ingenious way of crowd sourcing.
-So when an effort was being made to digitize a bunch of books, they would scan book pages and divide them into words that would be a part of captcha’s for web pages.
+I think 99designs is a great tool, I don’t have any personal stories, but captchas are an ingenious way of crowdsourcing.
+So when an effort was being made to digitize a bunch of books, they would scan book pages and divide them into words that would be a part of captcha for web pages.